Anti-Aging Ingredients Your Skin Needs Now

 3. Skin-Restoring Ingredients

 As a result of environmental exposure (including sun damage from not using a broad spectrum sunscreen daily), age, and midlife changes, skin can lose its ability to restore its youthful look the way it did when we were younger.

 One way you can help turn this around is to apply products rich in restorative ingredients like retinol, synthetic peptides, niacinamide, lecithin, and adenosine.
 All of these help to revitalize and energize skin’s surface so it reflects a younger-looking, visibly firmer, less lined, and more even appearance.

 Skin-restoring ingredients can:

 - Revitalize skin’s surface to restore a more youthful look

 - Help counter the visible toll environmental exposure takes on skin

 - Plump skin’s surface to reduce the appearance of fine lines and wrinkles

 About 75% of what we think of as signs of aging is caused by unprotected sun exposure.
-That's why applying a broad spectrum sunscreen every single day is the most important thing you can do to stop these early signs of aging.
+That's why applying a broad spectrum sunscreen rated SPF 30 or higher every single day is the most important thing you can do to decrease the risk of skin cancer and stop these early signs of aging.

 Ready for a shocking fact?
 Sun damage begins within the first minute your skin is exposed to daylight, even if it’s cloudy.
 To ensure you're getting sufficient broad spectrum protection, your sunscreen must state “broad spectrum protection”, be rated SPF 30 or greater, and, for even more benefits, contain a mix of antioxidants.

 Daily use of a well-formulated sunscreen will help:

 - Diminish the look of wrinkles, redness, uneven skin tone, and loss of firmness

 - Shield against both UVA (aging rays) and UVB (burning rays)—that’s what we mean by “broad spectrum protection”

 - Help preserve youthful substances in skin’s surface that unprotected sun exposure routinely depletes

 Note: The only significant difference between a daytime moisturizer (day cream) and a nighttime moisturizer (night cream) is that your daytime moisturizer should contain sunscreen.
 There aren’t special ingredients skin only needs at night and somehow cannot benefit from during daylight hours—that’s a beauty myth!